segabl/pd2-streamlined-heisting/README.md

 The way the game determines how NPCs shoot their guns is ancient code that is not only needlessly complex but also suffers from oversights and broken features.
 Features like aim delay and focus delay did not work at all or not as intended.
 Bugs in these implementations have been fixed, code has been simplified and damage and falloff calculation has been updated to properly interpolate values.

-- Gives cops linear damage falloff instead of sudden drops after a distance threshold is reached
+- Gives enemies linear damage falloff instead of sudden drops after a distance threshold is reached
 - Removes weapon spread from NPC accuracy calculation as it doesn't affect players and just makes NPC vs NPC situations very inconsistent
 - Fixes accuracy values being ignored for single fire weapons in NPC vs NPC situations
 - Simplifies the clunky fire mode system and interpolates the number of rounds fired based on distance instead (enemies will utilize full auto more)
 - Properly implements and makes use of aim delay, enemies will now take time to aim at their target before shooting (depends on distance and difficulty)
 - Fixes barely working focus delay code, enemies will take some time to reach their maximum accuracy when shooting (depends on difficulty)
 - Replaces pseudo-random hit chance calculation with regular random function to avoid lucky/unlucky rolls leading to a lot of hits/misses in a row
-- Makes cops less hesitant to shoot while moving and react to threats with adequate reactions
+- Makes enemies less hesitant to shoot while moving and react to threats with adequate reactions
+- Fixes instances of enemies shooting when they shouldn't on clients

 ### Standardizes weapon and character presets

-In vanilla there are multiple base presets that are assigned based on difficulty, but not every difficulty has its own preset and instead reuses other presets.
+The vanilla game uses multiple base presets that are assigned based on difficulty, but not every difficulty has its own preset and instead reuses other presets.
 Presets are further manipulated in different functions which leads to a lot of oversights and inconsistencies, like some enemy types being left out when difficulty presets are applied.
 The preset system has been simplified to avoid changing preset values at times other than when they are created.

 - Creates and uses a single base weapon preset which scales damage multipliers, accuracy, melee damage, focus delay and aim delay based on difficulty
 - Makes use of aim and focus delays (which were mostly set to 0 in vanilla) which affects how long cops take to shoot and reach their full accuracy